oceanprotocol/barge/README.md

 This will give you a local instance of Ocean Protocol.

-After having everything running, you could open the browser and access to the **pleuston frontend** application:
+After getting everything running, you could open the browser and access the **Pleuston Frontend** application:

 ```
 http://localhost:3000